 How to find software keyloggers?

-Again as I mentioned in the beginning, always try to avoid dealing with confidential data from Public Computers.
+Again as I mentioned initially, always try to avoid dealing with confidential data from Public Computers.
 What are the precautions you take?
 Do you know a better technique?
 Feel free to comment.